Installing the Loggregator Firehose Plugin for cf CLI

 For more information about using plugins with the cf CLI, see Using cf CLI Plugins.

-- Administrator access to the Cloud Foundry deployment that you want to monitor
+Admin access to the TAS for VMs deployment that you want to monitor

-- Cloud Foundry Command Line Interface (cf CLI) 6.12.2 or later
+Cloud Foundry Command Line Interface (cf CLI) v6.12.2 or later

-Refer to the Installing the cf CLI topic for information about downloading, installing, and uninstalling the cf CLI.
+For information about downloading, installing, and uninstalling the cf CLI, see Installing the cf CLI.

-cf add-plugin-repo REPOSITORY-NAME URLto add the CF Community plugin repository to your cf CLI plugins.
+Add the CF Community plugin repository to your cf CLI plugins by running:

-cf install-plugin -r PLUGIN-REPOSITORY PLUGIN-NAMEto install the Firehose plugin from the CF Community plugin repository.
+Install the Firehose plugin from the CF Community plugin repository by running:

-cf nozzle --debug to view the streaming output of the Firehose, which includes logging events and metrics from CF system components.
-For more information about logging and metrics in CF, see Overview of the Loggregator System.
+To view the streaming output of the Firehose, which includes logging events and metrics from TAS for VMs system components, run:

-Note: You must be logged in as a Cloud Foundry administrator to access the Firehose.
+Note: You must be logged in as a TAS for VMs admin to access the Firehose.

 $ cf plugins Listing Installed Plugins...
 OK Plugin Name Version Command Name Command Help FirehosePlugin 0.6.0 nozzle Command to print out messages from the firehose